Make a heatmap with Mapbox Studio

 0.7, either by using the slider bar or by typing the number in directly.

 When you finish editing your map style, publish your changes by clicking Publish style in the upper right side of the screen.
-When you click the publish button, a window will appear showing you the difference between the version of this style that was previously published and the current version.
+When you click the publish button, a window will display the difference between the previous and current version of this style.
 If you're happy with the changes, click Publish.
 Your style will now be available to share from a variety of tools and applications.

 If you go back to your Styles page, you will see your new style at the top of the list.